sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

     let updaterController: SPUStandardUpdaterController

     required override init() {
-        // We should start the updater later
+        // We may want to defer starting the updater later, so we will pass false to startingUpdater
         // This is where you can also pass an updater delegate if you need one updaterController = SPUStandardUpdaterController(startingUpdater: false, updaterDelegate: nil, userDriverDelegate: nil)
     }